 As oil prices were trending higher in the early 2010's, 2015 saw a rapid and unexpected fall in commodity prices.
 The free-fall bottomed in February 2016 as the market began to realize the implications of the international crude supply glut.
 At the end of 2016, with global oil supplies near historic highs, OPEC decided to cut oil production, and major non-OPEC producers such as Russia followed suit.
-The market reacted favorably to the news, and in 2017 West Texas Intermediate ("WTI") crude prices rose by 12% to end the year near US\$60.
-This momentum continued throughout the first three quarters of 2018 as oil prices peaked at US\$76 per barrel in early October.
+The market reacted favorably to the news and West Texas Intermediate ("WTI") crude prices steadily rose through early October 2018 when oil prices peaked at US\$76 per barrel.
 However, the market outlook deteriorated in the fourth quarter of 2018 due to rising U.S. supply, growing global inventories and a weaker oil demand forecast in 2019.
-WTI crude prices plunged 41% from October highs to close the year near US\$45, thus closing 2018 down 25%.
-According to Baker Hughes, the total North American rig count increased from 1,065 rigs at the end of 2017 to 1,153 at the end of 2018, representing an 8% increase.
-North American rig count growth was driven by the U.S. onshore rig count in 2018 which offset a 49% decrease in year-end Canadian rig count levels.
+WTI crude prices plunged 41% from October highs to close 2018 near US\$45.
+WTI prices remained volatile in 2019, peaking above US\$65 in early April before falling back into the mid-US\$50's range for a majority of the remainder of the year.
+WTI averaged approximately US\$57 per barrel in 2019, which was down from approximately US\$65 per barrel in 2018.
+According to Baker Hughes, the average 2019 North American rig count of 1,077 was down 12% versus 2018.
+Beginning in August 2019, many E&P companies began reducing their operating rig counts to adhere to capital budgets amidst an increasing stakeholder sentiment for increased free cash flow in the energy sector.
+The year-end total North American rig count decreased from 1,153 rigs at the end of 2018 to 904 at 2019 year-end, representing a 22% decrease.

 At the beginning of 2000, according to the Baker Hughes' rig count, 1,190 drilling rigs were operating in North America with a large majority of these rigs drilling vertical wells.
 As horizontal drilling techniques improved and unconventional opportunities became more economic, the North American horizontal rig count increased to a peak of 1,753 in November 2014, representing 74% of total rigs.
 However, by the end of 2016, North America's horizontal rig count decreased by 62% to 671 drilling rigs.
 With an improved commodity price backdrop and continued advancements in the technologies used to extract hydrocarbons, producing these resources became more economic and activity levels increased accordingly.
-By the end of 2018, the horizontal rig count had recovered to 1,009 horizontal drilling rigs, representing approximately 88% of total North American rigs.
+By the end of 2019, the horizontal rig count had improved to 792 horizontal drilling rigs, representing approximately 88% of total North American rigs.

-According to the Energy Information Administration ("EIA"), U.S. crude oil production averaged an estimated 9.4 million barrels per day ("MMBpd") in 2017.
-Average daily production rose to 11.0 MMBpd in 2018, continuing the growth trend from a year prior.
-U.S. dry natural gas production averaged 83.3 billion cubic feet per day in 2018, up 11% from 2017 levels.
-Henry Hub spot prices averaged US\$3.15 per million British thermal units ("MMBtu") in 2018, up slightly from US\$2.99 per MMBtu in 2017.
+According to the Energy Information Administration ("EIA"), U.S. crude oil production averaged an estimated 11.0 million barrels per day ("MMBpd") in 2018.
+Average daily production rose to 12.2 MMBpd in 2019, continuing the growth trend from a year prior.
+U.S. dry natural gas production averaged 92.2 billion cubic feet per day in 2019, up 10% from 2018 levels.
+Henry Hub spot prices averaged US\$2.57 per million British thermal units ("MMBtu") in 2019, down from US\$3.15 per MMBtu in 2018.

-The S&P oilfield service index (the "OSX") has substantially underperformed the S&P 500 over the previous two years.
-From January 1, 2017 through December 31, 2018, the S&P 500 has increased by 12% while the OSX has fallen by 56%.
-The OSX plunged 46% in the fourth quarter of 2018, driven by the parallel drop in oil prices, leading to a weakened 2019 outlook for oilfield service activity and pricing.
+The S&P oilfield service index (the "OSX") has substantially underperformed the S&P 500 over the previous three years.
+From January 1, 2017 through December 31, 2019, the S&P 500 has increased by 44% while the OSX has fallen by 57%.
+In 2019, the OSX was down 3% after falling 46% in 2018.